Dart-Code/Website/_docs/settings.md

 ## dart.autoImportCompletions
 **Default:** `true`.
 <br />
-Whether to include symbols that have not been imported in the code completion list and automatically insert the required import when selecting them.
+Whether to include symbols that have not been imported in the code completion list and automatically insert the required import when selecting them (requires restart).

 ## dart.buildRunnerAdditionalArgs
 Additional args to pass to the `build_runner` when building/watching/serving.